 Conserving Historic Vessels , Level 3 BTEC £2,760

 New for 2014

 This is a new and unique course.
 It has been devised by National Historic Ships UK in conjunction with IBTC to bridge the gap between boatbuilding and/or marine engineering courses, and the specialist knowledge required to plan and implement any historic vessel conservation strategy.
-Comprising 7 units it will be taught on a week on week off basis the practical sessions being based at IBTC Lowestoft.
-First course to start January 2014.
+Comprising 7 units this course is aimed at those in owner ship of or working with and those wishing to enter the world of historic vessel conservation.

 *Glass Reinforced Plastics. £732